The Pacific Marine Circle Route or South Island Spirit Loop

 Jordan River to Sooke

 The next point of interest along the way is Point no Point, a resort located right on the coast with stunning ocean views.
 They have 25 cabins with kitchens and fireplaces.
-Their restaurant is a delight and is open Wednesdays through Sundays for lunch and dinner.
-If you do stop here they have a wonderful little hiking trail leading out to a rocky point with a couple of beautiful wood bridges crossing the ocean surge channels.
+Their restaurant is a delight and if you do stay here they have a wonderful little hiking trail leading out to a rocky point with a couple of beautiful wood bridges crossing the ocean surge channels.
 Definitely worth a stop!!

 Just a few miles further along is French Beach Provincial Park with very easy beach access with a wide swath of green lawn fronting this sand and cobble beach.
 Facilities include a campground, picnic/day-use area, a sani-station, pit toilets and fresh water.

 Back on the road you will pass through the small community of Shirley.
 There is a restaurant, called Shirley Delicious, and if you drive down Shirley Road towards the coast you will come to the parking area for the historic Sheringham Point Lighthouse which began operation on Sept 30, 1912.
 It was automated in the 80’s and destaffed in 1989.
 However, due to the hard work and dedication of the Sheringham Point Lighthouse Preservation Society it has been restored to its former glory.
 Well worth checking out!